SymbioticEDA/MARLANN/arch.md

 SetLBP/AddLBP/SetSBP/AddSBP/SetCBP/AddCBP are the same opcode.
 ARG selects the operation.

-- SetLBP: Set the load base pointer to the specified value.
+- SetLBP (OPCODE=0, ARG=1): Set the load base pointer to the specified value.
 The two LSB bits of MEM-ADDR must be zero.

-- AddLBP: Add MEM-ADDR to the load base pointer.
+- AddLBP (OPCODE=0, ARG=9): Add MEM-ADDR to the load base pointer.

-- SetSBP: Set the store base pointer to the specified value.
+- SetSBP (OPCODE=0, ARG=2): Set the store base pointer to the specified value.

-- AddSBP: Add the specified value to the store base pointer.
+- AddSBP (OPCODE=0, ARG=10): Add the specified value to the store base pointer.

-- SetCBP: Set the coefficient base pointer to the specified value.
+- SetCBP (OPCODE=0, ARG=4): Set the coefficient base pointer to the specified value.

-- AddCBP: Add the specified value to the coefficient base pointer.
+- AddCBP (OPCODE=0, ARG=12): Add the specified value to the coefficient base pointer.

-- Store: Right-shift accumulator by the amount specified in ARG, saturate it to a signed 8-bit value, and store the result to main memory at the given address (relative to SBP).
+- Store (OPCODE=1): Right-shift accumulator by the amount specified in ARG, saturate it to a signed 8-bit value, and store the result to main memory at the given address (relative to SBP).
 (The shifted and saturated value is only stored in memory.
 The accumulator itself is unchanged.)

-- ReLU: Like Store, but replace negative values with zero.
+- ReLU (OPCODE=2): Like Store, but replace negative values with zero.

 ```
     |31        17|16           7|6        0|